Tom-and-Jim/testGit/README.md

 This is the fourth push in dev1 branch.
 This is the 5th push in dev1 branch.
 This is the 6th push in dev1 branch.
+This is the 7th push in dev1 branch.